chguiterman/dfoliatR/README.md

 # bugr
-Detection and analysis of insect defoliators in tree rings
+Detection and analysis of insect defoliation signals in tree rings